VerboseOutput/notes/Python & C++ Project Design.md

 - a [[jupyter]] notebook utilizing the C++ library, markdown, python libraries
 - a python based GUI utilizing the C++ library

-The C++ library utilizes the standard [[cmake]] project design, exporting a target library which provides an API
+The C++ library utilizes the standard [[cmake]] project design, exporting a target library which provides an API to a piece of hardware.